papaseyone/simple_shell/README.md

-this is a group project named 0x16.
-C - Simple Shell the main objectives of this project is to achieve the following :
+This is a group project named 0x16.
+C - Simple Shell done by two people: Samuel Safo Boateng and Charles Ntim The main objectives of this project is to achieve the following :

 Who designed and implemented the original Unix operating system Who wrote the first version of the UNIX shell